Viva-Lambda/lambdascript/docs/notes.md

 to be follow or precede it in its body (this is not yet supported !).

 Couple of restrictions apply. implicit flows can not have external contexts.
-They are either empty context functions produced by some combinators or functions that have the same context.
+They are either base context functions produced by some combinators or functions that have the same context.
 The restriction does not apply to implicit declaration of explicit flows.